Cirrus-Minor/witchblast/readme.txt

 - FIX Spider webs slow down some spiders
 - FIX Grid on walls
 - FIX The player effects (poison, slow, damage up, etc...) are not saved
+- FIX Bag appears only when the player has boots
 - FIX No door to secret room on loaded game
 - FIX Item order in the inventory
 - FIX It's possible to let the player name blank